-Our Board recommends a vote "FOR" all of the nominees listed below for election as trustees (Proposal 1 on the proxy card).

-Name and Position With Our Company Age Background Summary Thomas F. Robards 73 Chairman of the Board Mr. Robards has served as our Chairman since May 2013.
-Mr. Robards has been a principal in Robards & Co, LLC, a private investment and advisory company since July 2005.
-He currently serves as Chairman of the Board of Trustees and is a member of the Audit Committee of the HSBC Funds, a mutual fund complex.
-He currently serves as Chairman of the Board of Ellington Financial Inc., a Delaware-incorporated REIT (NYSE: EFC; EFC PR A) ("EFC"), a NYSE-listed company that is externally managed by an affiliate of EMG, a position he has held since October 2009, and as Chairman of its Audit Committee, a position he has held since August 2007.
-He previously was a Director and Audit Committee Chair of Overseas Shipholding Group, Inc. from April 2005 until August 2014, and from 2000 to 2006 was a Director and on the Audit Committee of Financial Federal Corporation, both NYSE-listed companies.
-From 2003 to 2004, he was the Senior Vice President and Chief Financial Officer of the American Museum of Natural History in New York, New York.
-He was the Chief Financial Officer for Datek Online Holding Corporation from 2000 until its acquisition by Ameritrade in 2002.
-Prior to that, Mr. Robards was employed at Republic New York Corporation for 24 years, including as Chief Financial Officer and Executive Vice President, and from 1997 to 1999 served on its Board of Directors.
-During his tenure his responsibilities at Republic included leading its Asset/Liability and Finance Committees as well as managing Republic National Bank treasury and investment portfolio activities.
-Mr. Robards earned his B.A. from Brown University and an M.B.A. from Harvard Business School.

-Our Board believes that Mr. Robards' expertise in finance and accounting, including knowledge of financial institutions, public accounting, internal controls, audit committee performance and governance matters, and experience amassed from past and current service on the audit committees of NYSE-listed companies, give him the qualifications and skills to serve as a trustee of our Company.

-Michael W. Vranos Co-Chief Investment Officer & Trustee

-Mr. Vranos has been our Co-Chief Investment Officer since October 2012 and a member of our Board of Trustees since our inception in 2012.
+Name and Position With Our Company Age Background Summary Robert B. Allardice, III Chairman of the Board 74 Mr. Allardice has served as a member of our Board since May 2013 and was appointed as Chairman of the Board in January 2021.
+Mr. Allardice is also a director, member of the audit committee, and chairman of the finance, investment and risk management committee of The Hartford Financial Services Group, Inc. (NYSE: HIG), where he has served since September 2008.
+Mr. Allardice also served as a director of GasLog Partners LP (NYSE: GLOP) from October 2014 to January 2021.
+Mr. Allardice retired in 1999 from his position as regional chief executive officer of Deutsche Bank Americas Holding Corporation, North and South America, or "DBAHC."
+Prior to joining Deutsche Bank, Mr. Allardice was a consultant to Smith Barney.
+Prior to consulting to Smith Barney, Mr. Allardice spent nearly 20 years in positions of increasing responsibility at Morgan Stanley & Co., Inc. He founded the company's Merger Arbitrage Department and later became Chief Operating Officer of the Equity Department.
+Mr. Allardice has served as a board member of Bankers Trust Company, Carlyle Capital Corporation Ltd., DBAHC and Worldwide Excellerated Leasing Limited.
+Mr. Allardice earned a B.A., cum laude, from Yale University and an MBA from Harvard University, where he graduated as a George F. Baker Scholar.
+Our Board of Trustees believes that Mr. Allardice's more than 35 years of experience in the financial services industry, especially his experience as a senior executive officer engaged in strategic planning, risk management, talent development, financial management and financial reporting, and his service on the audit committee of an NYSE-listed company gives him the qualifications and skills to serve as a trustee of our Company.
+Michael W. Vranos Co-Chief Investment Officer & Trustee 59 Mr. Vranos has been our Co-Chief Investment Officer since October 2012 and a member of our Board of Trustees since our inception in 2012.
 Mr. Vranos is also the Chief Executive Officer and President of our Manager.
 Mr. Vranos also serves as Co-Chief Investment Officer of EFC and was a director of EFC from its inception in 2007 until August 2018.
 Mr. Vranos is also the founder and Chief Executive Officer of EMG, which he founded in December of 1994 to capitalize on distressed conditions in the mortgage-backed securities, or "MBS," derivatives market.
 Until December 1994, he was the Senior Managing Director of Kidder Peabody, in charge of residential mortgage-backed securities, or "RMBS," trading.
 Mr. Vranos graduated magna cum laude, Phi Beta Kappa with a B.A. in Mathematics from Harvard University.
 Our Board believes that Mr. Vranos' operational experience as Co-Chief Investment Officer of our Company, trading and market expertise and, in particular, his extensive experience in the mortgage securities business, give him the qualifications and skills to serve as a trustee of our Company.

-Age 58